Transferring Bees From Nuc To Hive

 2. Hold your hive tool comfortably in your hand.
 Then use its end part to get the bottom section of the top part of the nuc frame.

-3. Now try to lift up a bit one side of the frame just like you are trying to lift a pin from a wood using a chisel.
+3. Now try to lift up one side of the frame a bit, just like you are trying to lift a pin from wood using a chisel.

 The entire process should be done very slowly and very carefully.

 5. Now our one nuc frame is separated from the nuc box.
-Now lift the frame from the nuc box by your hand slowly.
+Now lift the frame from the nuc box with your hand slowly.

 Remember your frame will go inside the beehive in exactly the same direction it came up from the nuc box.It should be placed face to face and put the nuc frame very slowly and carefully in the first position of the empty space in the middle of your beehive.